-Soft and buttery lavender shortbread cookies with a light glaze are the perfect spring time treat!
-With only 6 ingredients, they are so easy to make.
+Soft and buttery lavender shortbread cookies with a light glaze are the perfect springtime treat for showers, brunch, Easter, Mother’s Day, or just because.
+With only 6 ingredients, they are so easy to make and even easier to devour! (nut-free)

 I can’t resist a good shortbread cookie.
 Don’t get me wrong, I will never turn down a warm chocolate chip cookie, but for a change of pace, shortbread is always my go-to.
 When Girl Scout Cookie season rolls around, everyone goes crazy for Thin Mints, but I always order a box or two of humble shortbread cookies for myself.

-Soft and buttery lavender shortbread cookies with a light glaze are the perfect spring time treat!
+Soft and buttery lavender shortbread cookies with a light glaze are the perfect spring time treat for showers, brunch, Easter, Mother’s Day, or just because.
+With only 6 ingredients, they are so easy to make and even easier to devour! (nut-free)

 - 1/2 cup unsalted butter